 This type of strategic analysis and business planning should be a required element offered by your MSP.
 Unfortunately, this is another MSP service component where your expectations and what is delivered can be wildly different.
-You need to ensure that your selected IT firm has personnel with the requisite skills and experience not just in technology, but also in business practices.
+You need to ensure that the it support companies Denver (or elsewhere) you’re looking at have personnel with the requisite skills and experience not just in technology, but also in business practices.
 Your MSP should be:

 - A resource that is highly available to you and any department managers who have questions regarding how information technology can be leveraged to improve the performance of their department.

 - A resource which is focused on fully understanding the mission and the goals of your organization and will act as an engaged and purposeful professional service that brings ideas and pragmatic IT options to the table.